Introduction

 What is Sensory Processing Disorder?

 Sensory processing disorder (SPD) is a condition where the brain has difficulty interpreting sensory messages.
 This can result in hypersensitivity or hyposensitivity to sensory stimuli like loud noises, bright lights, or certain textures.
-Understanding SPD is crucial because it can significantly impact a child’s daily life and their ability to interact with their environment effectively.
+Studies show that approximately 5-16% of children may be affected by SPD, making it an important condition to identify early.

 Sensory Processing Disorder Test